honeytrap/honeytrap-docs/docs/config/examples/cowrie.md

 {% endcapture %}

 [Cowrie](https://github.com/micheloosterhof/cowrie) is a medium interaction SSH and Telnet honeypot designed to log brute force attacks and the shell interaction performed by the attacker.
-Honeytrap can be configured to use Cowrie for ssh traffic.
+HoneyTrap can be configured to use Cowrie for ssh traffic.

 ```
 [listener]